Legality of Holocaust denial: Canada

 The legality of Holocaust denial in Canada has come up in several court cases.
 In R v Zundel, the Supreme Court of Canada ruled that Ernst Zündel, a German-born immigrant, who was a prolific Holocaust denier, could not be convicted for "spreading of false news", as it would be against Canada's Charter guarantee of free expression.

 According to The Canadian Press, the federal government announced a bill in 2022 that will change the Criminal Code to outlaw Holocaust denial and similar forms of antisemitic hate speech.

 As of 23 June 2022, the willful promotion of antisemitism is illegal in Canada.
-Persons found guilty of wilfully promoting antisemitism by "condoning, denying or downplaying the Holocaust" may receive a prison sentence not more than 2 years or a summary conviction.
-There is an exception for "other than in private conversation" though it doesn't define what private means in this context.
+Persons found guilty of wilfully promoting antisemitism by "condoning, denying or downplaying the Holocaust", other than in private conversation, may receive a prison sentence not more than 2 years or a summary conviction.

 Czech Republic

-In the Czech Republic, Holocaust denial and denial of communist-perpetrated atrocities is illegal.
+In the Czech Republic, Holocaust denial and denial of communist-perpetrated atrocities is illegal, as well as denial of other genocides.